Jefersonz19/festivos_front_angular/README.md

 # Festivos

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.
+This project was build with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.
+It is integrated with "festivos" Java Springboot API developed by my own.
+Once it is running, the frontend page is displayed.
+It Allows to check holidays on the Colombia Calendar, (whether or not a particular day is off) and to list all holidays throughout a particular year.

 ## Development server